OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/README.md

 ﻿# EchoBot

-Bot Framework v4 echo bot sample.
+Bot Framework v4 Region Selection sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), for the region selection for the app's data center using Bot and Tab.